Dupido-Technologies/dupidotechnologies-site/README.md

-# 🚀 DuPido Technologies
+# 🚀 Dupido Technologies

-Welcome to **DuPido Technologies** — a future-focused project building systems in AI, cloud computing, and high-performance infrastructure.
+Welcome to **Dupido Technologies** — a future-focused project building systems in AI, cloud computing, and high-performance infrastructure.

 ---